Alon-Alexander/functions-organizer/README.md

 # Functions Organizer

-A plugin which adds the ability to move functions around the file and swith them (like you can already do with single lines).<br>
+A plugin which adds the ability to move functions around the file and switch them (like you can already do with single lines).<br>
 This ability helps to reformat and organize your code.

 ## Features